Excerpts from Jim Conrad's

 As in Castor-Bean flowers, the red starfish thingy atop the upside-down ovary is the feathery style.
 In the above picture you also see stamens and immature styles poking from other less-developed cyathia.

-Do you enjoy as much as I the esthetic experience of knowing to look for such things as unisexual flowers and waxy, yellow, goblet-like glands -- because of the family relationship -- but then finding the anticipated flowers and glands distributed in surprising places and with completely unexpected configurations?
+I hope you enjoy as much as I the esthetic experience of knowing to look for such things as unisexual flowers and waxy, yellow, goblet-like glands -- because of the family relationship -- but then finding the anticipated flowers and glands distributed in surprising places and with completely unexpected configurations.